 The human gut is a complex ecosystem of trillions of living microorganisms.
-The number and types of these microbes in the gut have been shown to change dramatically from one person to another, depending on diet, lifestyle, and geographical location.
+The number and types of these microbes in the gut have been shown to change dramatically from one person to another, depending on factors such as diet, lifestyle, and geographical location.
 In recent decades, scientists have found that an unhealthy microbiome can contribute to many chronic diseases like diabetes or obesity.
-One way to maintain or improve your health is by increasing the amount of fiber you eat every day.
+One way to maintain or improve your gut health is by increasing the amount of fiber you eat every day.
 Unfortunately, it can be hard to figure out how to get more fiber.
-How to get more fiber?
 To make your work easier, here are the eight ways to make sure you are getting more fiber each day.

 How Much Fiber Do You Need?